Shopify Review Highlights

-The mobile e-commerce settings are set up in a way that it works great with mobile phones such as iPhones, Androids, Blackberry or other smart phones.
+The mobile ecommerce settings are set up in a way that it works great with mobile phones such as iPhones, Androids or other smartphones.

 Not only does Shopify present your online shop professionally on a mobile phone, it also allows you to manage your store on a mobile phone.
 You can check your sales statistics, customer data and manage your sales orders on your mobile phone.
 This way, you are always in touch with your business even if you are not in your office.

 Shopify Customer Support

 Shopify has one of the best support team in the industry.
 You can reach them 24/7 through the phone, online live chat, or email.

 When you’re running a business, the last thing you want to do is troubleshoot technology yourself.
 This is why having a 24/7 support team to support you is so important, and you get this from Shopify.

 Shopify offers you a comprehensive knowledgebase so you can find a lot of answers in there.
 They include screenshots so you can see exactly how to solve the issue you are experiencing.

 If that doesn’t work, you can always call, live chat or email their dedicated support team for further help.

 Shopify also has a large discussion forum where you can find a lot of questions that were previously asked and answered.